aanandprabhu30/NLP-Project/README.md

 ### 📁 Other Files (non-notebooks)
 - `.gitignore`: Hides unwanted system/cache files from Git
 - `README.md`: This file!
-- `TASKS.md` : To keep track of all my tasks during prototyping stage
+- `TASKS.md` : To keep track of all my tasks as they are being completed

 ### 📌 Project Goals
 - Build a clean text classification pipeline